jentz/jentz.co/content/posts/2025-06-23-oidc-cli-intro/index.md

 # Conclusion

 `oidc-cli` is a powerful and intuitive tool for streamlining OIDC and OAuth2 authentication workflows directly from the command line.
-By simplifying complex authorization processes, like the authorization code flow with PKCE, it empowers developers, DevOps, and IAM professionals to efficiently manage tokens and integrate authentication into their workflows.
-Its seamless compatibility with tools like `jq`, `jwt-cli`, and `pbcopy` makes it a versatile addition to any CLI-driven process.
-Whether you're working with public clients, setting up secure authentication, or automating token retrieval, oidc-cli offers a reliable and user-friendly solution.
+Simplifying complex authorization processes, like the authorization code flow with PKCE, empowers developers, DevOps, and IAM professionals to manage tokens and integrate authentication into their workflows efficiently.
+Its adherence to the UNIX philosophy of small modular commands with clear input and output streams makes it play nicely with tools like `jq`, `jwt-cli`, and `pbcopy`.
 Explore the GitHub repository to get started and enhance your OIDC interactions with ease.

 # References